 \subsubsection{Quantum circuit for implementing two-dimensional DTQW on two-dimensional Lattices in an arbitrary finite-dimensional quantum System}

-This section describes the proposed quantum circuit implementation of DTQW on two dimensional grid.
-Here, first we present logical realization of quantum circuits to implement two-dimensional quantum walks using four-dimensional coin in ternary quantum systems.
-To implement a DTQW in two dimensional position Hilbert space of size $3^q$, $\lfloor q/2\rfloor$ qutrits and two qubits are required, two qubits to represent the particle's internal state (coin qubit) and $\lfloor q/2\rfloor$-qutrits to represent its position.
-Similarly, the coin operation can be implemented by applying a single qubit rotation gate on the coin qubits, and the position shift operation is implemented subsequently with the help of multi-qutrit gates where the coin qubits act as the control.
-Quantum circuits for implementing DTQW depends on how the position space is represented.
-Example circuits for a six qubit-qutrit system are given in this section.
+This section describes the proposed quantum circuit implementation of DTQW on a two-dimensional grid.
+Here, first, we present the logical realization of quantum circuits to implement two-dimensional quantum walks using four-dimensional coins in ternary quantum systems.
+To implement a DTQW in a two-dimensional position Hilbert space of size $3^q$, $\lfloor q/2\rfloor$ qutrits and two qubits are required, two qubits to represent the particle's internal state (coin qubit) and $\lfloor q/2\rfloor$-qutrits to represent its position.
+Similarly, the coin operation can be implemented by applying a single qubit rotation gate on the coin qubits.
+The position shift operation is subsequently implemented with the help of multi-qutrit gates where the coin qubits act as the control.
+Quantum circuits for implementing DTQW depend on how the position space is represented.
+Example circuits for a six-qubit-qutrit system are given in this section.

-For $q=4$, the number of steps of DTQW that can be implemented is $\lfloor\lfloor\sqrt{3^{q}}\rfloor/2\rfloor = 2$.
+For $q=4$, the number of steps of DTQW that can be implemented is $\lfloor\lfloor\sqrt{3^{q}}\rfloor/2\rfloor = 4$.
 We choose the position state mapping given in Figure \ref{2d_3} with a fixed initial position state $\ket{0000}$.
 After each step of the DTQW, four new position states have to be considered.
-In Figure \ref{2d_3}, we show that the mapping of these new position states onto the multi-qutrit states is in such a way that optimal number of gates are used to implement the shift operation, we consider the nearest neighbour position space so as to make the circuit efficient.
-For each step of two-dimensional quantum walks, It can be considered as a combination of one-dimensional walks horizontally and one-dimensional walks vertically.
-Here, for each position states, the first two qutrits are considered for horizontal one-dimensional quantum walks and last two qutrits are considered for vertical one-dimensional quantum walks.
+In Figure \ref{2d_3}, we show that the mapping of these new position states onto the multi-qutrit states is in such a way that the efficient number of gates are used to implement the shift operation, we consider the nearest-neighbor position space so as to make the circuit efficient.
+Each step of two-dimensional quantum walks can be considered as a combination of one-dimensional walks horizontally and one-dimensional walks vertically.
+Here, for each position state, the first two qutrits are considered for horizontal one-dimensional quantum walks, and the last two qutrits are considered for vertical one-dimensional quantum walks.
 As discussed, we have four coin states {00, 01, 10, 11} in which {00, 01} are used for {right shift, left shift} and {10, 11} are used for {down shift, up shift}.